webshotarchive/github-action/README.md

 > [!NOTE]
 >
 > You will need to have a paid plan to use this action.
 Plans start for as
 > little as $5/month and new accounts receive 14 day free trial.
+I'm a solo
+> developer and the service is not free to me to host and neither is my time.
+> Donate to developer, just trying to have a side project that pays the bills.
+>
+> Reach out to me on [Discord](https://discord.gg/u8DEaW9z) if you want to say
+> hello.

 Below is an example of how to install this action in a Github Actions workflow.